rethinkpriorities/shrimp_mortality/README.md

 # shrimp_mortality
-This is the methods document supplemental to our report on Pre-slaughter Mortality in Farmed Shrimp
+This is the supplemental methods document and files for our report on Pre-slaughter Mortality in Farmed Shrimp